dtriepke/ml_api_with_docker/README.md

 # ML Predict API Docker (simple)

-This project serves as template project for an dockerized flask ML application.
+This project serves as template for an dockerized flask ML application over two serving methods: local or apache2.
+The api provides two endpoints, either by file or param directly.

 ## Random Forest Model
 For demo purposes I used the iris data and build a random forest classification model that can predict 3 different types of irises: Setosa, Versicolour, and Virginica.
 The trainig code is under `model_train.py`.